 If you’re interested in joining the board, please contact firstname.lastname@example.org.

 Student Ambassadors are students with a passion for the UW who want to help other students learn about valuable summer opportunities.
 Ambassadors are interested in being out and about on campus, working information tables and events, and being a brand ambassador for Summer Term.
 These students are outgoing, people-oriented, and do their best to share information and excitement about Summer Term.

 Student Ambassadors will be paid for the time that they spend working tables and events for Summer Term.
-The time commitment for the position is flexible, and there is no fixed weekly commitment.
-Student Ambassadors need to have participated in Summer Term programming (i.e., enrolled in some for-credit summer programming through UW-Madison).
+The time commitment for the position is flexible and variable.
+Student Ambassadors need to have participated in Summer Term programming (i.e., enrolled in some for-credit summer programming through UW–Madison).